How we got started in the Vacation Rental Business

 This fellow actually would take bookings without any idea if he would be able to accommodate them when the time came!
 And as I learned, often he couldn’t accommodate people, and simply left them to find other accommodations.
 He routinely failed to refund guests anything (whether charges for a rental he failed to provide, or security deposits after their departure) and had no licensing, nor met any regulatory requirements at all.
 I eventually did manage to get my security deposit back from him (I won’t say how, it but it took some doing) but in the process I met online many other guests of his who lost money dealing with him in one way or another.
 There were hundreds of people that had lost funds, and although I didn’t know it at the time, he had already come to the attention of the local authorities due to the sheer volume of complaints made against him.
 This fellow actually was a really bad actor in the vacation rental business, and hurting a lot of people.

 It was with no small amount of satisfaction that I learned four or five years later that he had been sent to prison, for fraudulently collecting thousands of dollars in accommodations sales taxes, but reporting and remitting none of it.
 He plea-bargained his sentence to keep his wife from going to jail with him.
 She was deported, as was he after he got out roughly five years later.
 Unlike me, the vast majority of his ‘guests’ never got their money back.

 Getting my large security deposit back was a long and stressful ordeal.
-I should have realized that something wasn’t right when our property was switched three times before we finally had a place to stay, and the utilities weren’t working when we finally arrived where we were accommodated, but we so thoroughly enjoyed our actual vacation rental stay itself, that the seedy manager I had dealt with still couldn’t put me off of loving the whole concept!
+I should have realized that something wasn’t right when our property was switched three times before we finally had a place to stay after arrival, and the utilities weren’t working when we finally arrived where we were ultimately accommodated, but we so thoroughly enjoyed our actual vacation rental stay itself, that the seedy manager I had dealt with still couldn’t put me off of loving the whole concept!